pagedjs/pagedjs-website/src/content/journal/2020-03-09-MakingTheTemplateWithAtla/index.md

 intro:  "The nice folks of Atla Open Press have been working with Coko to develop their new publishing workflow around the amazing [Editoria](https://www.editoria.pub).
 So we helped them designing their new book template."
 tags:
     - Atla
-    - Creating templates
+    - creating templates
-    - Typefaces
+    - typefaces
-    - Book design
+    - book design
 ---

 *Creating Templates* is a series of articles in which  one designer will explain the choices they made for a collection or a book, following the process from the typical design workflow to the output in modern typesetting using Paged.js.
 For the first article of the series, we’ll look at how Julien designed a template to be used in Editoria by Atla Open Press.